artmetla/DejaView/docs/concepts/buffers.md

 # Buffers and dataflow

-This page describes the dataflow in Perfetto when recording traces.
+This page describes the dataflow in DejaView when recording traces.
 It describes all the buffering stages, explains how to size the buffers and how to debug data losses.

 ## Concepts

-Tracing in Perfetto is an asynchronous multiple-writer single-reader pipeline.
+Tracing in DejaView is an asynchronous multiple-writer single-reader pipeline.
 In many senses, its architecture is very similar to modern GPUs' command buffers.